-Do you want to setup google analytics WordPress code on dashboard?
-If you are running a WordPress website or blog then you would like to display your Web analytics report about how much visitors are coming to your WordPress website or what content read on WordPress website.
-So in this article, we will explain you about the best google analytics WordPress tool for your site analytics, which is the free web analytics WordPress tools created by Google.
+Do you want to set up google analytics WordPress code on the dashboard?
+If you are running a WordPress website or blog then you would like to display your Web analytics report about how many visitors are coming to your WordPress website or what content read on a WordPress website.
+So in this article, we will explain to you the best google analytics WordPress tool for your site analytics, which is the free web analytics WordPress tool created by Google.

 What are Google Analytics WordPress tools